BASES - Baseball And Softball Essential Skills TRAINING FACILITY

 Bob, a life-long baseball enthusiast, has been involved in baseball as long as he can remember.
 It started with neighborhood Wiffelball in the back yard, continued with organized little league baseball, more pick-up games at the local sandlot and eventually high school baseball.
 He has been coaching youth baseball since (1980) his days in college at the University of Maryland at College Park.
 It was then that he answered an ad in his apartment complex's newsletter for a little league coach (he recalls that experience in the column to the left).

 A local product of the Baltimore area, Bob grew up in Dundalk (and yes, that means he is an avid bowler) where he attended Patapsco Senior High School and played JV Baseball, Varsity Football, and was a member of the Varsity Track team as a shot-putter.
 He later graduated from the University of Maryland at College Park with a B.S. in Chemical Engineering.
-He has been employed in the nuclear power industry for the past 30 years, the most recent 26 years at Peach Bottom Atomic Power Station.
-He formed ENFUCO Enterprises, LLC (fka The Anne Arundel Sandlot Academies, LLC) in January 2007 and left his career in nuclear energy in June 2007 (so he thought) to concentrate on the business of baseball at BASES (fka The Sandlot).
+He has been employed in the nuclear power industry for the past 38 years, the most recent 32 years at Peach Bottom Atomic Power Station.
+He formed ENFUCO Enterprises, LLC (fka The Anne Arundel Sandlot Academies, LLC) in January 2007 and left his full-time career in nuclear energy in June 2007 (so he thought) to concentrate on the business of baseball at BASES (fka The Sandlot).
 Bob still acts as a part-time consultant to his former employer in the area of hazardous (radioactive) waste shipping.

 My Most Memorable Coaching Experience